matteing/blog/content/posts/thoughts-on-walter-benjamin.md

 ---
-title: "Personality in the age of Mechanical Reproduction"
+title: "Personality in the Age of Mechanical Reproduction"
 date: 2019-04-21T10:17:45-04:00
 tags: []
 categories: []

 draft: true
-tagline: "Some thoughts on Walter Benjamin"
+tagline: "On the relevancy of Walter Benjamin's essay in the digital age"
 cover: "https://images.unsplash.com/photo-1518298297175-5b54b92e46b2"
 ---